containers/podman.io_old/getting-started/network.md

 # Networking

-In Podman, you will see differences in networking between rootless and rootfull containers.
+In Podman, you will see differences in networking between rootless and rootful containers.
 This guide will help to understand how networking can be used in Podman.